 Stargell’s unflattering description of his aunt made her sound like a wicked old crone from a fairy tale.
-“Lucy was large-boned, bowlegged, and with a pinch of snuff tucked loosely inside her lower lip, carried herself awkwardly, almost like a retired cowboy…[T]here was a switch always in sight and a scowl always on her face.”
+“Lucy [was] large-boned, bowlegged, and with a pinch of snuff tucked loosely inside her lower lip, carried herself awkwardly, almost like a retired cowboy…[T]here was a switch always in sight and a scowl always on her face.”
+2

 Life in Florida with his aunt was almost a form of incarceration.
 Lucy, who was divorced and never had children of her own, kept her nephew under strict control, apparently intercepting letters and money that Gladys sent to Willie.
 He was malnourished and burdened with so many chores that he barely had a chance to be a kid.
 In the summers, Stargell would sneak out to play baseball while Lucy was at work.
 Inevitably, he would stay out too long and fail to finish his assigned tasks, which seldom failed to spark Lucy’s ire.
-“Spanking became a permanent part of my late afternoon routine,” he recalled.
+“Spanking became a permanent part of my late afternoon routine,” he recalled.3

 Gladys finally came to rescue her boy after six long, difficult years.
 Despite his hard childhood in Orlando, Stargell grew into a strong, athletic teenager after returning to California, learning baseball on the neighborhood fields in and around the projects.
-“White boys from richer families were given other alternatives such as the Boy Scouts, family vacations, and field trips.
-Baseball was all we had.”
+“White boys from richer families were given other alternatives such as the Boy Scouts, family vacations, and field trips…Baseball was all we had.”
+4

-At Encinal High School in Alameda, Stargell was probably only the third best player on the team.
+At Encinal High School in Alameda, Stargell was probably only the third-best player on the team.
 Teammates Tommy Harper and Curt Motton, both of whom also went on to play in the majors, were more polished athletes at that point.
 Stargell was just a big raw-boned kid still growing into his body.
 He also wasn’t far removed from a fairly serious knee injury suffered while playing football.
 But Pittsburgh Pirates’ scout Bob Zuk spotted a glint of potential underneath Stargell’s crude skills and signed him for $1,500 in August 1958.

 Many restaurants in the area were white-only.
 On the road, while the white players dined in relative comfort, Stargell waited outside on the team bus, choking down homemade Spam and salami sandwiches.
 He and his minority teammates were not welcome at hotels or motels either, so they boarded at the homes of whichever people of color would take them in.
 The conditions typically were far from luxurious.
-“I lived on back porches in fold up beds.”
-On one trip, Stargell stayed with a woman who raised bait in her home.
+“I lived on back porches in fold up beds.”7 On one trip, Stargell stayed with a woman who raised bait in her home.
 The darkness, humidity, and stench were so overwhelming it was like sleeping inside a tackle box.

-Stargell said the turning point of his life and career came during a trip to Planview, Texas that season.
+Stargell said the turning point of his life and career came during a trip to Plainview, Texas that season.
 As he strolled to the ballpark, a man approached him and put a gun to his head.
 “Nigger, if you play in that game tonight, I’ll blow your brains out.”
 Even though he was terrified, he summoned the courage to take the field that evening.
 He later claimed that was the moment he became a man, more determined than ever to make it.
-“I couldn’t go back home to the projects where we had prostitutes, pimps, some muggers, and there was no telling what would happen…[Baseball was] an avenue out of the ghetto.”
+“I couldn’t go back home to the projects where we had prostitutes, pimps, some muggers, and there was no telling what would happen…[Baseball was] an avenue out of the ghetto.”8

 The young outfielder overcame the bigotry, ascended rapidly through the minors, and received the call to join the Pirates in September 1962.
 He was a little over his head as a rookie in 1963, but he asserted himself the following season, raising his average 30 points, blasting 21 home runs, and appearing as a pinch-hitter in the All-Star Game.
-Nineteen-sixty-five was even better as he became a much more selective hitter and drove in 100 runs for the first time.
+The 1965 campaign was even better as he became a much more selective hitter and drove in 100 runs for the first time.
 Then came one of the best years of Stargell’s career in 1966, when he batted.315 with 33 home runs and finished third in the National League in OPS.

 That breakout season established an impressive benchmark.
 So when Stargell fell from that level in 1967 and 1968 reporters, fans, and even some in the Pirate organization began to see him as a bit of an underachiever and focused increased attention on his shortcomings.
 Although Stargell had put up fine numbers and made three National League all-star teams, it somehow seemed he should have been doing more.